Help Your Child Find Their Voice, From the Comfort of Your Home

 12-18 months

-- If no words by 18 months, worth monitoring
+• If very few or no words by 18 months, this is worth monitoring

 2-2.5 years

-- If very limited words or no word combinations, this is a red flag
+• If very limited words or no combinations, review with a professional

 3 years

-- If you struggle to understand them or they're still using single words, seek support
+• If they are difficult to understand or still using single words, seek support

 4-5 years